William H. Lewis: Civil rights leader and speaker

 Throughout his career, Lewis was outspoken on issues of race and discrimination.
 After a white barber in Cambridge refused to shave Lewis, he filed a suit seeking $5,000 in damages and successfully lobbied for the passage of a Massachusetts law prohibiting racial discrimination in places of public accommodation.

 In 1902, Lewis delivered an address on race relations to a gathering of Amherst College alumni.
 Lewis called race the "transcendent problem" facing the country, referring to the recent Spanish–American War, the disfranchisement of blacks in the South by new state constitutions, and the imposition of Jim Crow, which deprived blacks of civil rights, in his remarks:

 He delivered the commencement address to the Tuskegee Normal and Industrial Institute Class of 1910 in Alabama, urging them, despite adversity, to maintain their love for the South:

 While serving as Assistant Attorney General, Lewis learned that a young African-American graduate of Harvard had been refused employment at a prominent Boston trust company on account of race.
 In a speech to Boston business leaders, Lewis said: "In Boston the outlook for the negro is far worse than it has been since the Civil War.
 I think the blood of three signers of the Declaration of Independence and of the Abolitionists has run out."
 He noted that, if he owned the majority of stock in a certain trust company, he would force the company to hire "the blackest man in Boston."
-Lewis' speech reportedly drew "volumes of cheers" from the businessmen and "also from the colored waiters who cheered frequently."
+Lewis's speech reportedly drew "volumes of cheers" from the businessmen and "also from the colored waiters who cheered frequently."

 Lewis was one of three persons invited to deliver an address at Boston's Symphony Hall memorial to abolitionist Julia Ward Howe following her death in 1910.

 In 1919, Lewis was one of the signatories to a call published in the New York Herald for a National Conference on Lynching, intended to take concerted action against the widespread practice of lynching and lawlessness in primarily Southern states.
 Lynching had reached what is now seen as a peak in the South around the turn of the century, the period when those states imposed white supremacy.
-In the summer of 1919, after Lewis' speech, the economic and social tensions of the postwar years erupted in numerous white racial attacks against blacks in northern and midwestern cities where blacks had migrated by the thousands and were competing with recent European immigrants; it was called Red Summer.
+In the summer of 1919, after Lewis's speech, the economic and social tensions of the postwar years erupted in numerous white racial attacks against blacks in northern and midwestern cities where blacks had migrated by the thousands and were competing with recent European immigrants; it was called Red Summer.

+Personal life

+Lewis married Elizabeth B. Baker, who had been a student at Wellesley College, and the couple lived on Upland Road in Cambridge, where they raised three children.
+She predeceased him in 1943.

 Death

-Lewis died in Boston of heart failure on January 1, 1949.
+Lewis died in Boston of heart failure on January 1, 1949, at age 80.
 He was interred at Mount Auburn Cemetery in Cambridge, Massachusetts.